A software tool for localizing mobile games and applications automatically.

 5. How does mLocalization work?

 The program works in three consecutive phases: parsing phase, translation phase and reproduction phase.
-The mLocalization program will extract jars and parse all the classes’ files.
-It will produce later a string table of all strings used in all classes in all jars.
-It will also produce a map of where strings are used.
+The mLocalization program will extract binaries and parse all the individual files witin.
+The program will go through all text and string references and save them.
+The program will produce later a string table of all strings used in all classes in all binaries.
+It will also produce a map of where those strings are used.
 This is called the parsing phase.
 We should translate the list of strings into one or more languages.
 This is called the translation phase.
 A person usually does this manually.
-We supply mLocalization then with the new strings and it will produce new binaries for each new language.
+We supply mLocalization then with the new localized strings and it will produce new binaries for each new language.
 This is called reproduction phase.

 6. How to use it?